 Properly conducting an email reengagement campaign, and following reengagement campaign best practices, is critical to your email deliverability.
 One misstep and all of your email can start going to the spam folder, if not being outright blocked as "spam".
 In our knowledge article about How to Revive, Warm Up, and Re-Engage an Old Mailing List without Getting Into Trouble we highlight six points that are key to conducting an effective reengagement campaign: remove non-opening email addresses, make sure your authentication is set up correctly, minimal formatting, compelling subject line, brief content, and be consistent.
 Below is a real-life reengagement email campaign example, showing how doing this carefully, correctly, and following these points, can lead to success.

+Did you know that there are a lot of regular words that can help push your email to the spam folder if everything else isn't squeaky clean?
 Remember George Carlin's "7 words you can't say on tv"?
-Well, there are a whole lot more words that you can't say in email without risking going to the spam folder.
-In fact there are a lot of regular words that can get your email into trouble with spam filters?
-One of the things that is surprising to many email senders is just how many words there are that, when in their email, can trip the spam filters.
-They are even more surprised when they learn what some of those words are, because they are very common words, words that seem (and often are) innocent, and yet the spam filters will chew on them, and often then spit your email out directly into the spam folder.
+Well there are a whole lot more words that you can't say in email without risking your email being a candidate for further scrutiny and possibly going to the spam folder.
+In fact one of the things that is most surprising to many email senders is just how many words there are that, when in their email, and if their email doesn't otherwise adhere to best practices, can trip up the spam filters.
+They are even more surprised when they learn what some of those words are, because they are very common words, words that seem (and often are) innocent, and yet the spam filters will chew on them, and if your email contains enough of these words, or has these words along with some other factors, they will then spit your email out directly into the spam folder.

 Conventional wisdom says that personalizing your email marketing subject lines, such as putting someone's first name in the subject line using tags or other automations, increases the open rate for that email marketing.
 That may not be the case any longer.